 X-Rays of Fish Reveal Diversity

 Scientists in the Division of Fishes at the Smithsonian's National Museum of Natural History use X-ray imaging to study the complex bone structure and diversity of fish.
-This image gallery showcases X-ray images of sharks and their relatives and bony fish; revealing how some fish have skeletons built from cartilage while others are built from bone.
+This image gallery showcases X-ray images of sharks, their relatives, and bony fish, revealing how some fish have skeletons built from cartilage while others are built from bone.

-The National Museum of Natural History is currently displaying "X-Ray Vision: Fish Inside Out," a temporary exhibit that showcases fish evolution and diversity through 40 black and white X-ray images prepared for research purposes.
+In 2012, the National Museum of Natural History displayed "X-Ray Vision: Fish Inside Out," a temporary exhibit that showcased fish evolution and diversity through 40 black and white X-ray images prepared for research purposes.
 Each X-ray is paired with a photograph of the preserved fish specimen, demostrating the value of radiography as a means of study that does not damage or destroy the specimen.
-See the touring schedule to find out where this exhibit will be shown.
+See the touring schedule to find out where this exhibit will be shown next, through 2015.

-To experience the full exhibit online, visit Encyclopedia of Life's X-Ray Vision Collection.
+To see even more photos from the exhibit, visit Encyclopedia of Life's X-Ray Vision Collection.